Ways you can help Wings continue into the next 20 years:

 *Recognition on Wings For LIFE International website, newsletters, schedules, weekly email, Facebook blasts

 WFL is UNIQUE & there is no program in America like it!

 - The United States is the world's leader in incarceration with 2.2 million people currently in the nation's prisons, a 500% increase over the last 30 years.
 (The Sentencing Project, 2015)

-- 1 in 31 adults (3.2%) in the United States is under some form of correctional control.
-Currently 6.89 million people (1 in 4 U.S. adults) have a criminal conviction that impacts their employability and future.
-(Bureau of Justice Statistics, 2014)
+- 1 in 35 adults in the United States are under some form of correctional control.
+Currently 100 million people (1 in 3 U.S. adults) have a criminal conviction that impacts their employability and future.
+(New Mexico Prison Population Forecast, 2015)

-- 95% of offenders will be released back into the community and of those, 50% will return to incarceration within 5 years.
-(Fiscal Overview of Criminal Justice System, 2015)
+- 95% of offenders will be released back into the community and of those, 75% will return to incarceration within 5 years.
+(U.S. Justice Dept.)

 - Nationally the female jail population has been the fastest growing correctional population, increasing by an average of 3.4% annually.
 (NM Prison Population Forecast, July, 2015)

 - Children of prisoners are up to 72% more likely to become incarcerated themselves.
-An estimated 1,706,600 minor children have a parent in prison.
-(Bureau of Justice Statistics, 2010)
+New Mexico is 3rd in U.S. for kids with imprisoned parents.
+52,000+ children in NM (about 10% of NM's child population) have had a parent in jail/prison.
+(Annie E. Casey Foundation, 2016)

 - In comparison, New Mexico spends $7,933 annually on education per child and nationally $11,014.
 (National Center for Education Statistic, 2015)

 Because of these difficult factors we believe that committed, caring people in our communities need to take an interest in our children.
 Education and life-skills are necessary to help prevent another generation of inmates and to cut recidivism.
 Wings For L.I.F.E. is a program that can work anywhere; inner-city, suburban areas, large and small communities.